andrelandgraf/andrelandgraf/contents/articles/2023-11-15_website_reviews_beginners_guide.md

 ## Utilize reporting tools to get objective data

-There are some great tools out there that can help you get objective data about the website.
-For example, you can use [Lighthouse](https://developers.google.com/web/tools/lighthouse) to get a report on the performance, accessibility, SEO, and more.
-You can also use [Web.dev](https://web.dev/measure/) and [WebPageTest](https://www.webpagetest.org/) for additional insights.
+There are some great tools out there that can help you get objective data about a website.
+[Lighthouse](https://developers.google.com/web/tools/lighthouse), [Web.dev](https://web.dev/measure/) and [WebPageTest](https://www.webpagetest.org/) provide reports on performance, accessibility, SEO, and more.
 These tools are great for getting actionable feedback.
-Additionally, you can get more actionable feedback on accessibility from accessibility-specific tools like [WAVE](https://wave.webaim.org/extension/).
+Additionally, you can use specialized tools like [WAVE](https://wave.webaim.org/extension/) to get additional reports on accessibility.

 I recommend you start with Lighthouse.
 You can run a Lighthouse report from you Chrome DevTools by navigating to the Lighthouse tab and clicking the Generate report button.
 Read through the report, focus on one issue at a time, and try to understand the issue and how to fix it.
 Don't be shy about using Google for more information about the issue.
 For example, if Lighthouse suggests to use smaller images, you can Google "how to optimize images for the web"! 🤓